ErvinsK/gtp-rs/README.md

 # Disclaimer

-It is still an experimental project (**WIP**) for me as I'm still learnig Rust and developing my Rust skills.
-Thus, the code still requires some polishing, optimization and further development.
+It is still an experimental project with many items **WIP**.

+I'm still developing and advancing my Rust programming skills.
+Thus, the code might require additional polishing, optimization and further improvement.

 # Things To Do